Skip to main content

 Citation

-If you use RTpipeline in your research, please cite:
+If you use RTpipeline in your research, cite the software itself:

 @software{rtpipeline,